Precision Medicine & Population Health

 The current focus of precision medicine emphasizes medical applications in healthcare settings.
 However, since health in populations is driven by biologic, social, environmental and economic processes, those determinants of health and health disparities also need to be addressed — including the development of precision tools to measure them.
 To make an impact on population health, we must explore the intersection of precision medicine with population health indicators in general — and cancer control more specifically — to ensure that we take advantage of opportunities to develop more precise approaches to targeted interventions for both populations and individual patients.

-A DCCPS-wide interest group was created to explore more fully the scientific and societal intersections between precision medicine and population health (PMPH), and the unique role that multiple population sciences and team science can play in bridging the gaps between the two.
+A DCCPS-wide interest group was created to explore more fully the scientific and societal intersections between Precision Medicine & Population Health, and the unique role that multiple population sciences and team science can play in bridging the gaps between the two.

-The Precision Medicine and Population Health Interest Group’s mission is to:
+The Precision Medicine & Population Health Interest Group’s mission is to:

 - Engage both the scientific community at the National Cancer Institute and other Institutes and the extramural research community in the field of “precision population health”

 - Identify priority research questions in precision public health

 - Develop collaborative interdisciplinary funding initiatives to advance the field